WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-08-22-manage-kubernetes-resources-with-kustomize.md

 Before you get started, install <a href="https://kubectl.docs.kubernetes.io/installation/kustomize/" target="_blank" rel="noopener noreferrer">Kustomize</a>.

-First, create a YAML file that contains a namespace definition:
+Next, open your command line and navigate to the folder containing the namespace YAML file.
+Use Kustomize to scan the folder and generate a kustomization file based on the detected YAML files.

 <script src="https://gist.github.com/WolfgangOfner/ba40dd8f5d7b838dcfd8f3a670dd1508.js"></script>

-Next, open your command line and navigate to the folder containing the previously created namespace YAML file.
-Use Kustomize to scan your folder for YAML files and create a kustomization file according to its findings.
+The --autodetect flag tells Kustomize to search for Kubernetes resources, while the --recursive flag ensures that sub-folders are also included in the search.

+The generated kustomization file will look like this:

 <script src="https://gist.github.com/WolfgangOfner/f3ad4fa81b46704160dad9f741100b51.js"></script>